10 top talent management software systems in 2026

 What is talent management software?

 The need to attract, reward and engage employees is critical -- but it isn't easy.
-Talent management software can help automate those processes.
+Talent management software can help automate and simplify those processes.

 Talent management software refers to the systems and applications that digitize the major stages and business processes of the employee lifecycle.

 Many companies use several HR systems for talent management.
 For example, they might use a core HR system to track basic employee data, another system for performance management and a third for learning management.
-However, there are software suites that provide most of the talent management functions in one system with a consistent look and feel.
-Talent management software often includes self-service options for employees and managers that enable them to make certain changes and add information without HR's assistance.
+However, there are software suites that provide most, if not all, of the talent management functions in one system with a consistent look and feel.
+Talent management software often includes self-service options for employees and managers that enable them to look up information and make changes based on their permissions without requiring HR's assistance.

 Key talent management software features